It’s officially Super Bowl week and Valentine’s Day is two weeks from today.

 We know between football pools and the high cost of advertising, this Sunday will be an expensive day for many.

-This year, the Super Bowl Sunday and Valentine’s Day are ten days apart.
+This year, the Super Bowl Sunday and Valentine’s Day are six days apart.

 The pressure on Valentine’s Day is enormous.
 The pressure for your favorite team to win the title of Super Bowl Champion is at an all-time high.